What Should a 3–6 Month Old Wear to Bed at 27°C?

 This is different from the Perth summer pattern at 25°C, where the Fremantle Doctor sea breeze provides genuine outdoor cooling from late morning, and even uncooled bedrooms typically see some overnight drop as the house releases daytime heat.
 Darwin's build-up nights are persistently warm — the combination of high overnight temperatures and high humidity means a room without active cooling does not recover during the night.

 If the only available cooling is a ceiling fan, check the room thermometer before settling baby at bedtime and again at the first night feed.
-If the fan is holding the room at 26–27°C rather than dropping it further, the 0.2 TOG combination remains appropriate — but check more frequently and be ready to remove the bag if the room climbs further.
+If the fan is holding the room at 26°C, a 0.2 TOG bag over a short-sleeve bodysuit remains appropriate; if it's sitting at 27°C, skip the bag and use just a nappy or light singlet — and check more frequently either way.
 If ceiling fans are the only option and the room is reliably above 27°C overnight through the build-up, speak with your child health nurse about the safest approach for your home.

 Frequently asked questions